mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 66
 44

-# THE K’KREE
+# THE K'KREE

 **CHAPTER-SIX**

-The K’kree are a race of herbivorous herd-creatures whose home lies to trailing of the Imperium.
+The K'kree are a race of herbivorous herd-creatures whose home lies to trailing of the Imperium.
 They are quite possibly the greatest threat to the survival of Humaniti as a species.

-The K’kree are sometimes colloquially referred to as Centaurs, after ancient Terran myth.
+The K'kree are sometimes colloquially referred to as Centaurs, after ancient Terran myth.
 They have a quadruped main body and hindquarters, with an upright frontal torso; well suited to roaming the plains of their homeworld, their large bodies impede the ability to carry out highly technical tasks.
-In particular, the K’kree are not natural spacefarers as, in addition to their considerable size and bulk, they are psychologically dependent on the support of the herd.
-A K’kree isolated from its friends will soon go mad with loneliness.
+In particular, the K'kree are not natural spacefarers as, in addition to their considerable size and bulk, they are psychologically dependent on the support of the herd.
+A K'kree isolated from its friends will soon go mad with loneliness.

-The K’kree are militant herbivores.
-Millenia of battling for survival against the predators of their homeworld has left them with a pathological hatred for what they call G’naak – meat-eaters or, more properly translated, vermin.
-This is how the K’kree view most other species: inferior, threatening and worthy only of extermination.
+The K'kree are militant herbivores.
+Millenia of battling for survival against the predators of their homeworld has left them with a pathological hatred for what they call G'naak – meat-eaters or, more properly translated, vermin.
+This is how the K'kree view most other species: inferior, threatening and worthy only of extermination.
-K’kree folk tales contain many references to trampling G’naak under the massed hooves of the herd and they have taken this manifest destiny with them to the stars.
+K'kree folk tales contain many references to trampling G'naak under the massed hooves of the herd and they have taken this manifest destiny with them to the stars.

-This makes K’kree rather difficult to get along with, both on a personal and political scale.
-They are realistic enough to realise they cannot exterminate all G’naak in the universe, not all at once, but that does not stop them wanting to.
-K’kree can and do build friendships with non-K’kree but this is very rare and usually on the K’kree’s terms.
-G’naak who have been subjugated and follow a herbivorous diet are tolerable; everyone else is somewhere on the to-kill list.
+This makes K'kree rather difficult to get along with, both on a personal and political scale.
+They are realistic enough to realise they cannot exterminate all G'naak in the universe, not all at once, but that does not stop them wanting to.
+K'kree can and do build friendships with non-K'kree but this is very rare and usually on the K'kree's terms.
+G'naak who have been subjugated and follow a herbivorous diet are tolerable; everyone else is somewhere on the to-kill list.

-This section contains details of K’kree society and culture, including their critically important family and herd structures and presents rules for playing a K’kree Traveller.
-In almost all cases a K’kree Traveller will not be alone; they will be part of a small group which, in many ways, acts as an individual.
-There is no ‘hive mind’ for K’kree but they have such strong family identity and clearly defined roles that often a family can be thought of in much the same way as a human individual... only taking up a lot more space.
+This section contains details of K'kree society and culture, including their critically important family and herd structures and presents rules for playing a K'kree Traveller.
+In almost all cases a K'kree Traveller will not be alone; they will be part of a small group which, in many ways, acts as an individual.
+There is no 'hive mind' for K'kree but they have such strong family identity and clearly defined roles that often a family can be thought of in much the same way as a human individual... only taking up a lot more space.

-Also detailed are K’kree technology, weaponry and starships.
+Also detailed are K'kree technology, weaponry and starships.
 Their unusual physical and social characteristics require a very different approach to vehicles and vessels.
 Nevertheless, they are considered to be one of the Major Races as they developed the jump drive independently of all other species.

-The K’kree are very different to other aliens and should be approached with caution (both in-game and around the gaming table) as they are utterly inflexible in some ways and some characteristics can make them hard to play.
-As herd creatures, K’kree absolutely must be close to others of their own kind or they become distressed and, eventually, insane.
-A ‘lone wolf’ K’kree Traveller could conceivably exist with a suitable backstory but they would have ceased to be K’kree in the eyes of their fellows and probably could not function for long between breakdowns.
+The K'kree are very different to other aliens and should be approached with caution (both in-game and around the gaming table) as they are utterly inflexible in some ways and some characteristics can make them hard to play.
+As herd creatures, K'kree absolutely must be close to others of their own kind or they become distressed and, eventually, insane.
+A 'lone wolf' K'kree Traveller could conceivably exist with a suitable backstory but they would have ceased to be K'kree in the eyes of their fellows and probably could not function for long between breakdowns.

-This is reflected in K’kree Traveller creation, where a K’kree gains a family as well as skills and it is the group rather than the individual that is played.
-This is open to exploitation, perhaps using the extra family members as cannon fodder or to carry out dangerous tasks but such acts would be out of character for K’kree, who are instinctively compelled to safeguard and protect their family and herd.
-Playing the patriarch of a group of K’kree rather than a conventional Traveller is a challenge that should only be attempted by experienced players who understand what they are getting into.
+This is reflected in K'kree Traveller creation, where a K'kree gains a family as well as skills and it is the group rather than the individual that is played.
+This is open to exploitation, perhaps using the extra family members as cannon fodder or to carry out dangerous tasks but such acts would be out of character for K'kree, who are instinctively compelled to safeguard and protect their family and herd.
+Playing the patriarch of a group of K'kree rather than a conventional Traveller is a challenge that should only be attempted by experienced players who understand what they are getting into.

-K’kree are also strict traditionalists who have a pathological hatred of meat-eaters of all kinds.
-There is no flexibility here; meat-eaters are the enemy, always, and the strict hierarchy of K’kree society must be obeyed.
-Travellers are typically characterised by a desire to ‘do their own thing’, often in disregard for social norms and rules.
-Such individualism is something K’kree _just don’t do_.
-There is no such thing as a ‘bit of a rebel’ in K’kree society; an individual who behaved that way would be outcast or perhaps just killed as a threat to the herd – changes to traditional values and way of life are as big a threat to the K’kree as casualties among the population – and once outcast would be subject to the ill-effects of isolation.
+K'kree are also strict traditionalists who have a pathological hatred of meat-eaters of all kinds.
+There is no flexibility here; meat-eaters are the enemy, always, and the strict hierarchy of K'kree society must be obeyed.
+Travellers are typically characterised by a desire to 'do their own thing', often in disregard for social norms and rules.
+Such individualism is something K'kree _just don't do_.
+There is no such thing as a 'bit of a rebel' in K'kree society; an individual who behaved that way would be outcast or perhaps just killed as a threat to the herd – changes to traditional values and way of life are as big a threat to the K'kree as casualties among the population – and once outcast would be subject to the ill-effects of isolation.

-K’kree can be played as Travellers but doing so is a unique experience that requires exploring the mindset of a totally alien race.
-That is a rewarding experience because it is difficult and the Referee should ensure anyone wanting to play a K’kree family as a Traveller knows what will be required.
+K'kree can be played as Travellers but doing so is a unique experience that requires exploring the mindset of a totally alien race.
+That is a rewarding experience because it is difficult and the Referee should ensure anyone wanting to play a K'kree family as a Traveller knows what will be required.
 It is not a good idea to allow play of more than one family member unless the subordinates know they are required to obey in all